SAP/luigi/docs/navigation-parameters-reference.md

 - **context** sends the specified object as context to the view.
 Use this parameter in combination with the dynamic **pathSegment** to receive the context through the context listeners of **Luigi Client**.
 This is an alternative to using the dynamic value in the **viewUrl**.
 - **defaultChildNode** sets the child node that Luigi activates automatically if the current node has no **viewUrl** defined.
 Provide **pathSegment** of the child node you want to activate as a string.
 - **isolateView** renders the view in a new frame when you enter and leave the node.
 This setting overrides the same-domain frame re-usage.
 The **isolateView** is disabled by default.
+- **viewGroup** allows you to associate nodes to be rendered in the same iframe as long as they belong to the same origin.
+The value of this parameter is considered as the view group id.
+For further explanations please read [here](navigation-configuration.md#view-groups).
 - **keepSelectedForChildren** focuses the navigation on its current hierarchy, omitting the display of children.
 - **loadingIndicator.enabled** shows a loading indicator when switching between micro front-ends.
 If you have a fast micro front-end, you can disable this feature to prevent flickering of the loading indicator.
 This parameter is enabled by default.
 - **loadingIndicator.hideAutomatically** disables the automatic hiding of the loading indicator once the micro front-end is loaded.
 It is only considered if the loading indicator is enabled.
 It does not apply if the loading indicator is activated manually with the `LuigiClient.uxManager().showLoadingIndicator()` function.
 If the loading indicator is enabled and automatic hiding is disabled, use `LuigiClient.uxManager().hideLoadingIndicator()` to hide it manually in your micro front-end during the startup.
 This parameter is enabled by default.